AlibabaCloudDocs/ros/intl.en-US/Resource Types/CMS/ALIYUN::CMS::MetricRuleTemplate.md

 -   ess: Auto Scaling \(ESS\)
 -   hbase: ApsaraDB for HBase
 -   iot\_edge: IoT Edge
--   k8s\_pod: pods in Container Service for Kubernetes
+-   k8s\_pod: pods in ACK
 -   kvstore\_sharding: ApsaraDB for Redis that uses the cluster master-replica architecture
 -   kvstore\_splitrw: ApsaraDB for Redis that uses the read/write splitting architecture
 -   kvstore\_standard: ApsaraDB for Redis that uses the standard master-replica architecture
 -   memcache: ApsaraDB for Memcache
 -   mns: Message Service \(MNS\)
 -   mongodb: ApsaraDB for MongoDB that uses the replica set architecture
--   mongodb\_cluster: ApsaraDB for MongoDB that uses the standalone architecture
+-   ApsaraDB for MongoDB that uses the standalone architecture
 -   mongodb\_sharding: ApsaraDB for MongoDB that uses the sharded cluster architecture
 -   mq\_topic: MNS topics
--   ocs: ApsaraDB for Memcache of earlier versions
+-   ocs: ApsaraDB for Memcache \(OCS\)
 -   opensearch: Open Search
 -   oss: Object Storage Service \(OSS\)
 -   polardb: PolarDB